shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-1.md

-Journeys begin with a curiousity question
+Journeys begin with a question.
+A chance discovery of an [excellent introduction and tutorial on urban modelling by Sir Alan Wilson](https://www.youtube.com/watch?v=Vb0CTAB4Ym4&t=4146s) led me to think about a more general proposition:
 > How can we measure value derived from spatial placement of amenities?

-This question landed on my lap through work, and my fascination with figuring out how to answer it led me to the exciting (and burgeoning!) field of urban data science.
+The question of value from amenities is an important one for both the private and public sectors.
+The public sector might care about value derived from amending a bus route or, adding a new bridge / flyover.
+The private sector might care about value derived from a new supermarket - with questions around potential cannibalism of sales from nearby branches of the same brand to managing competition in the vicinity.
+The possibilities are extensive!
+But to keep this exploration tractable, I'll just be comparing two brands of fuel stations that are well represented in Wellington, New Zealand: *Z and BP*.

+This series is an exploration of simple methods to identify and compare value derived from spatial placement.
+I'll be using some well-known spatial techniques (e.g. accessibility analysis) and some lesser used ones (network analysis to discern structure).

 # Towards a business question

-The question of value from amenities is an important one for both the private and public sector.
-As an example, I'll be comparing two brands of *fuel station networks* that are well represented in Wellington, New Zealand: *Z and BP*.

 We can approximate value as *usefulness*.
 For fuel station networks, usefulness can be broken down into some high level aspects: